siberianfox/tinygwiki/TinyGv9k-Programming-and-Test-Instructions.md

 ![setup](https://farm4.staticflickr.com/3845/14787093530_92e84aa772_b.jpg)
 ![power](https://farm4.staticflickr.com/3859/14787227777_24e21d4ea5_b.jpg)

+Connections to tester:
+* Connect +24vdc from the bench supply (off, of course)
+* Connect USB to the USB on the tester.
+This will be used to connect to the board via Coolterm
+* Connect the Atmel-ICE to the 0.050" JTAG connector.
+Be sure the Atmel-ICE is in the SAM position as pictured below.
+* Connect a 12 volt PC fan to the fan connector
+* Place a jumper on J11 to connect the Interlock
+* Place a jumper on J2 when testing OEM configuration boards.
+This jumper should be removed for End-User configuration boards (but will not do damage if it is left on).

 ###NOTE: FROM HERE ON DOWN ARE THE MANUAL TEST INSTRUCTIONS.
 THESE WILL BE UPDATED WITH AUTOMATED PROCESSES.

 * The Atmel-ICE should be plugged into the SAM port